NICD-UK/dis-code-or-no-code/excel_instructions.md

 ### 4. Remove high speed trips

-- Repeat step 1 above, this time for the `speed` column and using `Sort Z to A`
+- Repeat step 1 above, this time for the `speed` column and using `Sort Descending`
 - Repeat step 2 above, this time select the last row with a value greater than `100`